data-lessons/library-git-DEPRECATED/Git_lesson.md

 **init** Create a repository

 Whenever we use Git on the commnand line we begin our command with Git.
-This is so the computer knows we are trying to get Git to do something rather than another programme.
+This is so the computer knows we are trying to get Git to do something rather than another program.

-To try out some of the git commands we can make a repository for todays session.
-We can either delete this directory later or keep it as a place to test out new git commands.
+To try out some of the Git commands, we can make a repository for today's session.
+We can either delete this directory later or keep it as a place to test out new Git commands.

 We covered the command line last week but we will go over them again. <!explain commands as we go along>